 The Home tab displays the most recently accessed Account records in this card.
 The list is driven by activity, real record views in Salesforce-not viewing them in Test Harness.
 If you don't see the records you expect to see, view Salesforce in your desktop browser, and visit records of the appropriate type there.
 Then return to the Test Harness app, where you can pull-to-refresh to see an updated list of recently viewed records.

 Test Harness Debug Tab

-The Debug tab of the Test Harness app is a developer-centric tool for inspecting network logs, navigating to page references, and switching applications.
+The Debug tab of the Test Harness app is a developer-centric tool for inspecting network logs and starting and stopping the offline draft queue.